karfekr/obsidian-persian-calendar/README.md

 </div>

-The brackets tell the path resolver to treat the content as a literal/static name, so [Daily] always resolves to Daily.
+The brackets tell the path resolver to treat the content as a literal/static name:

 Daily → interpreted as D + aily